 - i.
-The indications, agents, and schedule of adjuvant chemotherapy for node-positive (Stage III) colon and rectal cancer - ii.
-The role of adjuvant chemotherapy in node-negative (Stage II) colon and rectal cancer - iii.
-The role of neo-adjuvant radiotherapy in the treatment of rectal cancer - iv.
-The tests used for surveillance of recurrence after an initial diagnosis of cancer - v.
-The recommended schedule for surveillance colonoscopy after an initial cancer diagnosis - vi.
-The risks, patterns and timing of recurrent cancer after an initial cancer diagnosis - vii.
-The incidence of metachronous polyps and cancer after an initial cancer diagnosis g.
-Management of Locally Advanced, Metastatic and Recurrent Colorectal Cancer
+The indications, agents, and schedule of adjuvant chemotherapy for node-positive (Stage III) colon and rectal cancer. - ii.
+The role of adjuvant chemotherapy in node-negative (Stage II) colon and rectal cancer. - iii.
+The role of adjuvant immunotherapy in mismatch-repair deficient colon and rectal cancer. - iv.
+The tests used for surveillance of recurrence after an initial diagnosis of cancer. - v.
+The recommended schedule for surveillance colonoscopy after an initial cancer diagnosis. - vi.
+The risks, patterns, and timing of recurrent cancer after an initial cancer diagnosis. - vii.
+The incidence of metachronous polyps and cancer after an initial cancer diagnosis.

+H. Management of Locally Advanced, Metastatic and Recurrent Colorectal Cancer

 - i.
-Clinical symptoms and imaging and intraoperative findings suggestive of unresectablity. - The role of multi-modality therapy in the treatment of colorectal cancer unresectable at presentation, including surgery, radiation therapy (intra-operative and external beam), and chemotherapy - iii.
-Indications, contraindications, limitations and technique of endoscopic stenting and laser ablation or recanalization h.
-Less Common Malignant Lesions of the Colon and Rectum

-- Palliative management of the primary cancer and metastatic disease, including options to treat/palliate metastases to the liver, peritoneum, ovary, lungs, bone and brain - v.
-The role of a multidisciplinary approach in the evaluation and management of metastatic disease and palliative approaches i.
-Anal and Perianal Neoplasia
+Clinical symptoms and imaging and intraoperative findings suggestive of unresectability. - ii.
+The role of multi-modality therapy in the treatment of colorectal cancer unresectable at presentation, including surgery (diversion), radiation therapy (intra-operative and external beam), and chemotherapy. - iii.
+Indications, contraindications, limitations and technique of endoscopic stenting and laser ablation or recanalization. - Palliative management of the primary cancer and metastatic disease, including options to treat/palliate metastases to the liver, peritoneum, ovary, lungs, bone, and brain. - v.
+The role of a multidisciplinary approach in the evaluation and management of metastatic disease and palliative approaches.